vatpac-technology/sops/docs/client/cpdlc.md

 ### Terminating CPDLC

-If CPDLC is no longer available or required, ATC should right-click on the aircraft and select *'LOGOFF'* to the aircraft a CPDLC logoff message.
+If CPDLC is no longer available or required, ATC should right-click on the aircraft and select *'LOGOFF'* to send the aircraft a CPDLC logoff message.

 <figure markdown>
 ![vatACARS Setup](../controller-skills/img/vatacarshandoff.png){ width="700" }